danielcifuentes54/chatgpt-prompt-engineering/README.md

 * Analyze where the result does not give what you want
 * Clarify instructions, give more time to think
 * Refine propmts with a btach of examples

+## Summarizing

+* Summarize with a word/sentence/character limit:
+>Summarize the review below, delimited by triple backticks, in at most 30 words.
+* Summarize with a focus:
+>Summarize the review below, delimited by triple backticks, in at most 30 words, and focusing on any aspects that mention shipping and delivery of the product.
+* Summarize with a focus on price and value:
+> Summarize the review below, delimited by triple  backticks, in at most 30 words, and focusing on any aspects that are relevant to the price and perceived value.
+* Try "extract" instead of "summarize":
+> Your task is to extract relevant information from \ a product review from an ecommerce site to give feedback to the Shipping department.
+From the review below, delimited by triple quotes, extract the information relevant to shipping and delivery.
+Limit to 30 words.